Burtonium/crypto-manager/README.md

 You'll first need to generate a .addresses.json file in each respective server's folder.
 Tweak the amount of addresses you need and execute generate_addresses.js

+If you're running all of the full nodes on different servers make sure you port forward all the necessary servers.

 Then run npm start.
 You can choose a port of your own if not it will choose port 2121.

 ## API Reference